pleonex/IEEEXtreme10/Problems/P18 - Always Be In Control/Problem.md

 ## Input Format
 The first line of the input will be an integer between 1 and 20, inclusive, that is the number of test cases in the input.

 Each test case will be specified by one line of space separated integers.
-The first will be x, 1 ≤ x ≤ 10,000, the number of data points in the test case.
-The second will be n, 2 ≤ n ≤ 10, the number of elements in a subgroup.
-That will be followed by x space separated integers for the test case containing the sequential data gathered from an engineering process.
+The first will be *x*, `1 ≤ x ≤ 10,000`, the number of data points in the test case.
+The second will be *n*, `2 ≤ n ≤ 10`, the number of elements in a subgroup.
+That will be followed by *x* space separated integers for the test case containing the sequential data gathered from an engineering process.
 These will be integers with values between -10,000 and 10,000, inclusive.

 The last subgroup may be incomplete (i.e. it may not contain n elements).
 The last subgroup should be treated like a normal subgroup, even if it is incomplete.
 For example, let's say the subgroup had the entries <1,6,2>.
-If n = 10, this subgroup is incomplete.
-The range would be 5 (6 - 1 = 5), and the average would be 3 ((1 + 6 + 2)/3 = 3).
+If `n = 10`, this subgroup is incomplete.
+The range would be 5 `(6 - 1 = 5)`, and the average would be 3 `((1 + 6 + 2)/3 = 3)`.
 If there is only 1 item in this subgroup, the average would be equal to the number, and the range would be 0.

 ## Output Format
 You are to calculate the three sigma control limits and then test the data to see if it is in control or out of control.
 For each test case, output, on a line by itself, either "In Control" or "Out of Control" as appropriate.